607011/impac-t/README.md

 ### Essential

  - racket sometimes gets stuck in walls
- - prerequisites: CPU?
-RAM?
-OpenGL version?
-GLSL version?
  - integrate 3rd party sources/libraries into Visual Studio solution
- - add

-    - INSTANT PLAY
-    - CAMPAIGN
-    - ACHIEVEMENTS
-    - OPTIONS
-    - CREDITS

-   to welcome screen

- - amend Level::load() with the ability to load complete levels (tile map, graphics) from a zip file.
-The zip file should have a flat directory structure

 ### Nice to have